itaysnir/itaysnir.github.io/_posts/2025-1-10-pwnable-tw-applestore.md

 ```

 This challenge was pretty cool - both the vulnerability (stack-UAF) and the exploitation.

-It was nice increasing the write primitive from being very limited, to absolute linear write.
+1. It was nice improving the write primitive from being very limited, to absolute linear write.
+Overwriting data-pointers, such as the `ebp` and leading to stack pivot, was a cool trick.

-Also, I've used a cool trick, to pop a child-shell in case the produced shell runs within corrupted environment - which have made the exploit more stable.
+2. The weird behavior of `atoi("1;string")`, being parsed as `1`, is very powerful.

+3. Because the original stack + pivot was highly corrupted, the poped'shell was very unstable.
+I've bypassed this using another trick - calling a child `sh` from the unstable shell.